yasmin-aumeeruddy/kubeconfig-microservices/README.md

 ```
 After the pods are ready, you will make requests to your services.

+Take a look at which port the nodes are assigned to and take note:

+`kubectl get services`

 ## Making requests to the microservices

-If you see 0/1 beside the status **not ready**, wait a little while and check again.
+If you see 0/1 **not ready** status, wait and check again as the pods are starting up.
 This will change to 1/1 and **Running** when your microservices are ready to receive requests.

 Now your microservices are deployed and running with the **Ready** status you are ready to send some requests.